matthew-pernes/crm_sales_opportunities/README.md

 ## Data Exploratory Analysis

+_All the queries can be found in the crm_sql.sql file within the repository._

 1. How is each sales team performing compared to the rest?

 Clause/s Used: CASE WHEN, LEFT JOIN, ROUND, etc.,